OVERVIEW

 What Skills Does a Cybersecurity Architect Need?

-• Thorough understanding of relevant industry security standards and protocols.
+- Thorough understanding of industry security standards and protocols.

-• Thorough understanding of risk assessment procedures, policy formation, role-based authorization methodologies, authentication technologies, and security attack pathologies.
+- Familiarity with risk assessment procedures, policy formation, role-based authorization methodologies, and authentication technologies.

 Our Online University Degree Programs Start on the First of Every Month, All Year Long